tbrowder/raku-read-write-tests/README.md

 The test files are of varying numbers of lines, each line consisting of 100 bytes, including the ending newline.

+The tests currently compare Perl 6 versus Perl 5 under the following conditions:

+   reading UTF-8 files (Perl 5 using the '<:encoding(UTF-8)' form of open) reading ASCII files (native read with both Perl versions) reading ASCII files (Perl 6 using the ':enc<ascii>' form of open)

 ## Running the tests

 1. Edit file `run-rw-tests.p6` to set the value of array `@S` to the